MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Test-Path.md

 This is a dynamic parameter made available by the **FileSystem** provider.

 Specify a time as a **DateTime** object.

+Before PowerShell 7.5, the cmdlet ignores:

+- This parameter when you specify **PathType** as any value other than `Any`.
+- This parameter when used with the **NewerThan** parameter.
+- This parameter when **Path** points to a directory.

+Starting with PowerShell 7.5, you can use this parameter with any value for the **PathType** parameter, to test a date range with the **NewerThan** parameter, and to test the age of directories.

 For more information, see [about_FileSystem_Provider](../Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md).